duxsco/gentoo-installation/docs/post-boot_configuration.md

 $(qlist -eI sys-kernel/gentoo-kernel-bin >/dev/null && echo sys-kernel/gentoo-kernel-bin) \
 $(qlist -eI sys-kernel/gentoo-kernel >/dev/null && echo sys-kernel/gentoo-kernel)
 ```

+!!! note
+    If you decided in favor of [systemd-cryptenroll](#1231a-systemd-cryptenroll), you can use the TPM 2.0 pin upon boot from this point onwards.

 ## 12.4.
 Package Cleanup